mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 Annotations
 ===========

-Recall in this discussion on :ref:`experimental-conditions` we included information about the simulation start and stop time using an ``annotation``.
+Recall in the discussion on :ref:`experimental-conditions` we included information about the simulation start and stop time using an ``annotation``.
 An ``annotation`` is a way to include information that is not related to the behavior of the model.
 In the case of experimental conditions, we injected information about how a